geoserver/geoserver/doc/en/user/source/data/sqlview.rst

 .. figure:: images/sqlview-edit.png
    :align: center

-Once created, the SQL view layer is used in the same way as a conventional table-backed layer.
+Once created, the SQL view layer is used in the same way as a conventional table-backed layer, with the one limitation that SQL Views are read-only.

 Parameterizing SQL Views
 ------------------------